johanCloud/Installomator/README.md

 The two scripts with “app” in the name is the script, that should be inside Mosyle Manager.
 They will test if Installomator.sh is installed, and run the command.
 The one script will cal the command with one label, the other script will loop through a bunch of labels.
 Rather streight forward.
 Note: Mosyle does not currently handle exit codes from scripts.
 Please request support for this from Mosyle!

-Changed the process in the script when blocking processes are found, and added new options.
+Changed the process in the script when blocking processes are found, and added new actions.
 Default is “BLOCKING_PROCESS_ACTION=prompt_user”

 Options:
 - ignore: continue even when blocking processes are found.